 Since this is unavoidable, it just makes sense to have this section covered as best as you can.
 Do a first aid class or two.
 Research the most common injuries and what to do.
 Read up online or watch some how-to videos.
 Join mommy or daddy groups and sift through what is sound advice and what is not.

 I always figured the most worst-case scenario would be to arrive on the scene too late, like with little Jimmy.
 This has given me many sleepless nights.
 The thought of finding an infant or toddler who is not breathing could strike fear in the heart of most parents.
-So, I decided to research the matter until I have done all I could to prepare for it.
+So, I decided to research the matter until I’d done all I could to prepare for it.

 Learn what to do in an emergency